mousepawmedia/standards/source/lit.rst

 General Guidelines
 ========================================

-- Each scenario should have a unique code.
+- If a single test supports multiple scenarios, each scenario should have a unique code.
 For example, an Edge Test that randomly generates six integers for the scenario might also use those six integers as its scenario code. ``3.13.9.15.39.779``